On Maximal Subgroups of Free Idempotent Generated Semigroups: Concluding remarks

 \section{Concluding remarks}

-During the work on this project we have implemented in \textsf{GAP} \cite{GAP4} the Rei\-de\-meis\-ter--Schreier type rewriting process mentioned in Sections \ref{sec1} and \ref{sec2}.
+During the work on this project we have implemented in \textsf{GAP} \cite{GAP4} the Rei\-de\-meis\-ter--Schreier type rewriting process described in Section \ref{sec_prelims} and used in Section \ref{sec_IGpres}.
 This has enabled us to gather considerable `experimental data' and test several early conjectures.
 The output from any Reidemeister--Schreier type rewriting has a large number of generators and defining relations.
 Thus, the Tietze Transformations programme, which is a part of the standard \textsf{GAP} distribution, and which is in the \textsf{GAP} manual credited back to the work of Havas, Robertson et al. \cite{havas69,havas84,robertson88}, proved an invaluable tool.

 It is well known that there exists a finitely presented group with an unsolvable word problem.
 Combining such a group with Theorem \ref{thm2} yields:

 \begin{corollary} There exists a free idempotent generated semigroup $F$ arising from a finite semigroup such that the word problem for $F$ is unsolvable. \end{corollary}